 Community Transit is here to get you where you want to go.
 We are proud to be a part of the Shoreline community — we live here, ride here, and drive here.
 Wherever you need to go in Shoreline, feel good about how you get there.

 Shoreline is served by King County Metro, Community Transit and Sound Transit.
 Community Transit offers multiple bus routes Aurora Village Transit Center, including Swift Blue Line bus rapid transit.
-Shoreline North/185th station is a future Link light rail station on the Lynnwood Link Extension serving Shoreline.
-It is currently scheduled to open in 2024 with the rest of the light rail line expansion.
+Shoreline North/185th station will be opening Aug.
+30, 2024, along with the Link light rail expansion.

 On March 18, people worldwide will celebrate Transit Driver Appreciation Day (#TDAD).
 It’s a day dedicated to recognizing the hard work and dedication of transit drivers who provide essential transportation services to communities.